succinctlabs/op-succinct/book/fault_proofs/fault_proof_architecture.md

 - `ROLLUP_CONFIG_HASH`: Hash of the chain's rollup configuration
 - `AGGREGATION_VKEY`: The verification key for the aggregation SP1 program.
 - `RANGE_VKEY_COMMITMENT`: The commitment to the BabyBear representation of the verification key of the range SP1 program.
-- `CHALLENGER_BOND`: Amount of ETH required to submit a challenge (given to prover if they provide a valid proof).
+- `CHALLENGER_BOND`: Amount of ETH required to submit a challenge.
+If a prover supplies a valid proof, the bond is disbursed to the prover.
 - `ANCHOR_STATE_REGISTRY`: The anchor state registry contract.
 - `ACCESS_MANAGER`: The access manager contract.